mikeckennedy/cache-tier/README.md

 The server has several configuration settings such as where to store the files locally and where to look remotely for files when syncing.

-**Important**: Make certain that you use NGnix, and not uWSGI/Flask, to serve the static files.
+**Important**: Make certain that you use ngnix, and not uWSGI/Flask, to serve the static files.

 ###Client: